How the late Queen prepared King Charles III for his new role

 Within the Royal Family, it has invariably been a case of show not tell.
 Neither King George VI nor his elder brother, Edward VIII, had received any proper instruction in the art of kingship.

-"I’ve never even seen a state paper," George VI lamented to his cousin, Lord Louis Mountbatten, on the first night of his reign.
-"I’m only a Naval officer, it’s the only thing I know about."
+‘I’ve never even seen a state paper,’ George VI lamented to his cousin, Lord Louis Mountbatten, on the first night of his reign.
+‘I’m only a Naval officer, it’s the only thing I know about.’

 He and his wife were keen to make sure that Princess Elizabeth had a better understanding of the role ahead of her.
 They arranged for her to have lessons in constitutional history from Eton master Sir Henry Marten and to gain a proper grounding in French, for the benefit of her future subjects in French-speaking Canada.

-King Charles III was the first monarch-in-waiting to receive a conventional school education and he ensured that both his sons had the same.
+Charles III was the first monarch-in-waiting to receive a conventional school education and he ensured that both his sons had the same.
 His official biographer, Jonathan Dimbleby, reveals that the new monarch was also given a surprising amount of freedom in devising his own path, although it sometimes brought him into conflict with the Palace establishment.
-The late Queen’s then private secretary was concerned that The Prince’s Trust, which the King created using the contents of his Royal Navy pension, might clash with existing royal charities.
+The late Queen’s then private secretary was concerned that The Prince’s Trust, which Charles created using the contents of his Royal Navy pension, might clash with existing royal charities.
 Yet, he stuck to his guns and went on to create the largest charitable network in Britain, making a tangible difference to countless young people (as his father had done with his Duke of Edinburgh’s Award).

 The new king took an even more hands-off approach with his sons, leaving them to devise their own three-stage plan of royal engagement by funding a small but very focussed office based at St James’s Palace.
-Stage One for Prince William and Prince Harry was about learning, establishing key interests and a degree of credibility while serving in the Armed Forces.
+Stage One for William and Harry was about learning, establishing key interests and a degree of credibility while serving in the Armed Forces.
 Stage Two was undertaking a number of royal duties within their military careers.
 Stage Three would be full-time royal duties.

 Through it all, Charles took care not to interfere, let alone tell his sons how to ‘do’ their royal duty.
 Both he and his mother were there for advice when asked but they both understood the need for young royals to have good advisers and breathing space.
-The late Queen specifically asked a senior ex-diplomat, Sir David Manning, to act as an independent sounding board for Prince William and Prince Harry.
+The late Queen specifically asked a senior ex-diplomat, Sir David Manning, to act as an independent sounding board for William and Harry.

 As the years advanced, the Queen increasingly turned to her son and, to a lesser extent, Prince William to represent her at home and overseas.